awesome-pro/neon-website/content/docs/guides/branch-restore.md

 A reminder that in Neon's [object hierarchy](/docs/manage/overview), a branch can include any number of databases.
 Keep this in mind when restoring branches.
 For example, let's say you want to restore lost data in a given database.
 If you restore your branch to an earlier point in time before the data loss occurred, the operation applies to _all_ databases on the branch, not just the one you are troubleshooting.
 You can expect the restore operation to last a few seconds.

-In general, Neon recommends that you avoid creating too many databases in a single Neon project.
-If you have multiple, distinct applications, each one deserves its own Neon project.
-A good rule of thumb: use one Neon project per source code repository.
+In general, Unique recommends that you avoid creating too many databases in a single Unique project.
+If you have multiple, distinct applications, each one deserves its own Unique project.
+A good rule of thumb: use one Unique project per source code repository.

 #### Connections temporarily interrupted